"Non-Degree Seeking" Students in Letters and Sciences

 Some course descriptions may state that in order to take the course, a student needs “permission of the department.”
 Other courses may require the student to be in a certain major to take the course.
 In these cases, students should contact the appropriate department in order to take the course.

 Non-Degree Seeking students are not allowed to take Graduate courses.
 Due to tuition and major affiliation issues, we give no exceptions to policy in this regard.
 Students who wish to take courses at the graduate level (600 and above) must contact the Graduate School for information concerning admission requirements for Advanced Special Student status.
 Advanced Special Student (Ad.S.S.) status, also known as non-degree seeking graduate student status, is administered by the Graduate School.
-For more information on this status, please see: https://www.gradschool.umd.edu/admissions/non-degree-admissions.
+More information on Non-Degree Admissions.

 9. What types of classes do most LTSC "Non-Degree Seeking" students seek to take?